sunpuxi/sunpuxi/README.md

 - 👋 Hi, I’m @sunpuxi
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Dubbo and many message queues.
+- 🌱 I’m currently learning distributed technology and many message queues.
-- 📫 My email:2531821176@qq.com
+- 📫 My email:2531821176@qq.com.Welcome to contact me to communicate about Java.
-- 😄 Pronouns: Hope to be a excellent Java coder
+- 😄Hope to be a excellent Java coder

 <!---
 sunpuxi/sunpuxi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.